thinhantran/meal_plan_api/README.md

 # projet-jee
-This is a group project with 3 members at school.
+This is a group project with 3 other members at school.
 I migrated the project from the university's GitLab to my personal GitHub account.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.